FotieMConstant/screel/README.md

 * [@fotiecodes](https://github.com/FotieMConstant)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE.md) file for details

 <!-- ## 🛠Project setup
 ```